 Acculturation could be minimal or maximal/vast.
 It is minimal when the contiguity occurs by chance, and maximal when the aim is intentional.
 Berry (1997) postulates two fundamental parts of acculturation; the maintenance of original identity and the maintenance of relations with other groups.
 The work further states four strategies of acculturation which are marginalization, integration, separation, and assimilation.
 Marginalization describes those who neglect cultural maintenance and intergroup relations.
-Integration relates to those who amalgamate cultural maintenance and intergroup relations.
-Separation has to do with those who appreciate cultural maintenance but devalue intergroup relations.
-Assimilation refers to those who reject their cultural identity and adopt the dominant culture.
+Integration relates to those who amalgamate cultural maintenance but devalue intergroup relations.
+Assimilation refers to those who appreciate cultural maintenance but devalue intergroup relations.